 Close up of Breaking Bad sculpture

 I used the Convention Center parking garage but I’m sure there are other options.
 Parking was free the day I visited, but it may vary depending on the event.

-What times and days can I see the statue?
+What times and days can I see the Breaking Bad statue in Albuquerque?

 This one caught me by surprise.
 I spoke to a person who works at the Albuquerque Convention Center and confirmed that you can only visit the Breaking Bad statue when there is an event taking place at the Albuquerque Convention Center!
 The hours will vary, depending on the event.
 In other words, you can’t just show up any day of the week and expect to see the statue.
 The week I called, I learned that there was an event taking place at the Convention Center on Wednesday and Thursday from 8am – 4pm, so those were the only days/hours that I could visit the statue for the week.
 It’s free of charge to see the statue, other than a possible charge for parking.

-How do I confirm if there is an event at the Convention Center?
+How do I confirm if there is an event at the Albuquerque Convention Center?

 I spoke with the Albuquerque Convention Center and asked them the question: “What is the best way for visitors to confirm if the Convention Center will be open to see the Breaking Bad statue?”
 The person said that the Convention Center website (albuquerquecc.com) is currently getting updated, so your best bet is to call 505-768-4575 and ask if there is an event.
 The only problem with the phone number approach is that I was usually put through to voicemail.
 On my fifth attempt to call the Convention Center over the course of two days, someone actually answered the phone.
-I’m hoping that the revamped website will solve some of these problems.
-I’ll update this post once the new Albuquerque Convention Center website is up and running.
+I recently (September 2024) checked the revamped website and they now list events, but it takes some digging to find times that the events take place.

-What will I actually see and who created the statue?
+What will I actually see when I visit, and who created the Breaking Bad statue?

-You’ll see a statue of the Breaking Bad characters Walter White and Jesse Pinkman, standing in an open area of the Convention Center.
-They were sculpted by Trevor Grove.
+You’ll see 500-pound statues of the Breaking Bad characters Walter White and Jesse Pinkman, standing in an open area of the Convention Center.
+These fictional meth dealers were sculpted by artist Trevor Grove.
 Trevor was contacted in the summer of 2019 to see if he’d be interested in working on Vince Gilligan’s Breaking Bad bronze project.
 After being selected, Trevor created the sculpture and then the American Fine Arts Foundry crafted the final bronze piece from Trevor’s sculpture.
 The statue unveiling took place on Friday July 29, 2022 at the Albuquerque Convention Center.

+Close up of Breaking Bad sculpture